Creative push notification examples are everywhere.

 That’s all for this one.

-We hope you found this article helpful and it got your creative juices flowing.
+We hope you found this article helpful and that it got your creative juices flowing.
 You should also check out our article on how much push notifications cost.

 And if you’ve seen any of these push notifications yourselves, let us know in the comments below.
 We’ll include some fresh ideas that you’ll love.